 HVAC Filters and Protecting Health

 The smallest particles form 90% of particles in the air, and they can reach into the deepest parts of our lungs.
 There are approximately 2,000,000 of these particles per cubic litre of normal room air.
-The potential most damaging particles are the smallest of these particles Nano-particles of 20-50nm that can get into our bloodstream.
+The potential most damaging particles are the smallest of these particles, nano-particles of 20-50nm, can get into our bloodstream.
 From there they can reach our hearts, blood vessels, brain, the placenta of an unborn child they are filtered out by our kidneys.
-Of course a few are left in our internal organs and blood vessels and this is thought to be implicated in various diseases.
+Of course, a few are left in our internal organs and blood vessels and this is thought to be implicated in various diseases.

 It is very difficult to effectively purify the air even with HEPA filters.
 So trying to do so with a HVAC filter that not a top MERV 16 filter is unlikely to succeed to an extent that will protect your health.
 As you can see in the filter efficiency diagram above, the EPA specification for a MERV 16 filter could still allow a significant proportion of particles to stay in the air.
 So if the filter is not certified as HEPA, you really should see a graph from the manufacturer of filter efficiency across the whole range of particle sizes.
 Ideally, it should show at least 85% efficiency in the particle size range 20-60nm.